MicrosoftDocs/win32/desktop-src/Msi/hiding-the-cancel-button-during-an-installation.md

 ---
-Description: 'You can hide the Cancel button that is used to cancel an installation by using a command-line option, the Windows Installer API, or a custom action.
-The Cancel button can be hidden for part or all of the installation depending on which method you use.' ms.assetid: 'de2bb788-0d19-4818-8038-cae6000b38c4'
+Description: You can hide the Cancel button that is used to cancel an installation by using a command-line option, the Windows Installer API, or a custom action.
+The Cancel button can be hidden for part or all of the installation depending on which method you use. ms.assetid: de2bb788-0d19-4818-8038-cae6000b38c4
-title: Hiding the Cancel Button During an Installation
+title: Hiding the Cancel Button During an Installation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Hiding the Cancel Button During an Installation